kamilazdybal/PCAfold/docs/tutorials/demo-pca-on-sampled-data-sets.rst

   # Select number of clusters to partition the data set:
   n_clusters = 4

-  # Select number of Principal Components that will be returned:
+  # Select number of principal components that will be returned:
   n_components = 2

   # Set random seed for clustering and sampling techniques: